 Go.
 This will open a draft of the room in the Right Panel, you must then send your first message for the room to be created and the recipients to be invited.

 New room, you will be presented with the

 Create a private room prompt, from here you can specify the room settings as desired.

 - Name: This is the name your room will appear as, if you are making a public room, make sure you choose a name that will be easily found when searching and is appropriate for the homeserver.

 - Topic: This works as a description for the room, it is presented at the top of a room

-Room Type: Here you can customise whether the room should be publically accessible, changing to public will change the available configuration options, per images above, and prevent enabling end-to-end encryption1.
+Room Type: Here you can customize whether the room should be publicly accessible, changing to public will change the available configuration options, per images above, and prevent enabling end-to-end encryption1.

 - Private Rooms | Enable end-to-end encryption: Enabling this at any time prevents disabling it, ensure when creating the room you would like encryption.
 It is always possible to enable encryption after room creation via the room settings.

 Public Rooms | Room Address: Much like your Matrix ID

 @user:example.com, your room will also have an ID or address